-Uniquely among SOAR providers, D3 has embedded the entire MITRE ATT&CK framework into its platform to create ATTACKBOT.
-ATTACKBOT helps inexperienced security analysts handle complex attacks by finding subtle correlations and narrowing down the search for malicious activity based on a dynamic kill chain.
-If ATTACKBOT finds one sign of an attack, it searches for other signs based on what the attacker is likely to do next, and what they might have already done.
+Uniquely among SOAR providers, D3 has brought the entire MITRE ATT&CK matrix into the platform.
+D3’s Attack Investigator helps inexperienced security analysts handle complex attacks by finding subtle correlations and narrowing down the search for malicious activity based on a dynamic kill chain.
+If D3 finds one sign of an attack, it searches for other signs based on what the attacker is likely to do next, and what they might have already done.
 With MITRE’s comprehensive knowledgebase of adversary tactics and techniques fully embedded in your SOAR platform, security analysts don’t need to rely so heavily on their own knowledge of cyberattacks.

 D3 SOAR empowers security personnel of all experience levels to work faster and more effectively in the fight against both day-to-day risks and sophisticated targeted attacks.
 To see the platform in action, schedule a one-on-one demo with one of our cybersecurity experts today.